konmik/solid/README.md

 # Data analysis (experimental)

-Currently there is only one algorithm in two variations that is present in the library.
+Currently there is only one algorithm in two variations that presents in the library.
 Probably I will find another place for such things.

 One of the most annoying problems for me was a convenient way to compare a list of items